 Spencer Smith is a trial lawyer whose practice covers a wide range of business litigation matters, including shareholder disputes, intellectual property claims, lender liability, trust administration, securities fraud claims, and contract and insurance disputes in both state and federal courts, as well as various arbitration forums, including AAA and FINRA.
 He also has experience defending companies against product liability claims and litigating construction disputes.

 During the course of his career, Spencer has represented individuals as well as public and closely held entities in a variety of industries, including technology, banking, energy and telecommunications.

-Spencer’s achievements as a trial lawyer have earned him recognition as a “Local Litigation Star” by Benchmark Litigation as well as inclusion in The Best Lawyers in Oklahoma (construction litigation) and Oklahoma Super Lawyers.
+Spencer’s achievements as a trial lawyer have earned him recognition as a “Local Litigation Star” by Benchmark Litigation as well as inclusion in The Best Lawyers in America (banking and finance litigation; construction litigation; securities litigation) and Oklahoma Super Lawyers.

 Prior to joining McAfee & Taft in 2004, Spencer was a business litigation associate with Vinson & Elkins in Austin, Texas.Download Bio (PDF)

 - Obtained a defense verdict on behalf of a Tennessee-based boat manufacturer in an action brought by a competitor in the Eastern District of Tennessee.
 The trial involved two consolidated suits in which the competitor alleged infringement of multiple patents directed to surf wake systems and claimed entitlement to loss profits in excess of $10 million as well as a reasonable royalty and permanent injunction.
 Obtained a directed verdict of non-infringement as to one patent during trial as well as a jury verdict of non-infringement and invalidity for the remaining two patents.